sql-js/sql.js/README.md

 ]
 */

-// Prepare an sql statement
+// Prepare a sql statement
 var stmt = db.prepare("SELECT * FROM hello WHERE a=:aval AND b=:bval");

 // Bind values to the parameters and fetch the results of the query